Parent and Friends Association (PFA)

 You may ask, what does the PFA do, and why?
 Simply put, the PFA is responsible for creating a number of social and fundraising events throughout the school year.
 There are 3 fundamental reasons why PFA do what they do, and they are: –

 1. To enhance the school experience of each and every child at ENPS.

 As mentioned earlier, the PFA run many events throughout the year.
 Our events calendar has been built by imaginative parents committed to finding fun ways to engage our children.
 We are lucky that our children are entertained by a number of events that are not typically seen at other schools!

-Our major events include the Whole School Fete (March 16 in 2019) and a Whole School Movie Night.
+Our major events include the Whole School Fete on March 16 and a Whole School Movie Night.
 Other events include the annual School Walkathon, Mother’s Day Stall, Father’s Day Stall , Special Lunch Days 3-4 times per year, Icy Pole Days in the warmer months, Footy Day Activities on that ‘one day in September’, the School Disco, the Mango Drive, our Family Camp at Healesville and Christmas Raffles, just to name a few.
 These events are so much fun and our children thoroughly enjoy them.
 This becomes evident in the huge smiles we see, the words of anticipation and appreciation for what we do, and in the cheers we hear, with every event we run.
 It is heart warming and is the true essence of why we do what we do.

 2. To raise vital funds to improve the school grounds

 Our objective is to raise money for the school with each event we run.
 Much time and effort goes in to organising and running an event that we aim to raise fund to maximise the benefits.